anyangsong/anyangsong/README.md

 ## 👋 Hi!
 I'm Anyang Song.
 - 🌱 I'm a M.S.
 Student at <a href="https://cmit.fudan.edu.cn/_t4252/">CMIT Lab</a>, Fudan University.
-- 🎖 Previously, B.S. student at Dalian University of Technology.
+- 🎖 Previously, B.S. student at <a href="https://ss.dlut.edu.cn/">Dalian University of Technology</a>.
 - 📫 How to reach me: aysong24@m.fudan.edu.cn
 <!--
 **anyangsong/anyangsong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.